vk-cs/docs-public/docs/en/data-platform/kafka/instructions/create/create.md

       - **Disk Type:** [disk type](/en/computing/iaas/concepts/about#disks_types_b7c586e) for the node.
       - **Disk size:** disk size for the node.

    1. Select the Kubernetes cluster.
-A [worker node](/en/kubernetes/k8s/concepts/architecture#cluster_topologies) will be added to this [Cloud Containers](/en/kubernetes/k8s) cluster to host an instance of Cloud Kafka.
+A [worker node](/en/kubernetes/k8s/concepts/architecture#cluster_topologies) will be added to this cluster in the [Managed Containers](/en/kubernetes/k8s) service to host an instance of Cloud Kafka.

       If the required cluster is not in the list: